 A primary care provider (PCP) is your main health care provider in non-emergency situations.
-As a member, you may choose any available network provider to be your PCP.
+As a member, you may choose an available network provider to be your PCP.
+Choosing a PCP is optional and not a requirement for this plan.
 As we explain below, you will get your routine and basic care from your PCP, and he or she is the first person you should call when you need medical care, except in an emergency or urgent care situation.